 Are you interested in learning how to speak Ukrainian?
 Or, maybe you are a bit rusty and you would like to brush up on your speaking ability.
-We are considering the possibility of offering conversational Ukrainian classes for adults in the fall.
-If you are interested, please email us at: firstname.lastname@example.org and indicate if your Ukrainian language proficiency is:
+Our Society is offering conversational Ukrainian classes for adults.
+If you are interested in joining, please email us at: email@example.com and indicate if your Ukrainian language proficiency is:

 - No proficiency to speak or understand the language